Networked Society Symposium 2017

 Networked Society Symposium concludes with a panel discussion between thought leaders around how increasing connectivity has changed us as people and how we think - both the positives and negative.

-Andi Horvath (moderator), Senior Curator and Science Communicator at University of Melbourne
+Andi Horvath (moderator), Podcasting Coordinator at University of Melbourne

 Luciano Floridi, Professor of Philosophy and Ethics of Technology at University of Oxford